Logan-Locke/unsupervised-galaxy-denoising-reconstructing-clustering/README.md

 <img alt="Decision Tree Diagram" height="600" src="assets/gz_hubble_decision_tree_diagram.png" width="600"/>

 Although my initial goal was not met, my model still provides two useful tools while remaining entirely unsupervised: cleaning images and clustering images.
 Additionally, depending on your needs/goals, you could choose to use only one of these tools.
 By implementing some of the previously mentioned changes or through further tuning, I believe this model could perform even better and maybe even produce clusters that more closely resemble the morphology categories.
 Because only self-supervision was used, this model could easily be adapted for use in any of the other projects from Galaxy Zoo, such as GZ: 1, GZ: 2, GZ: CANDELS, GZ: DECaLS, and GZ: DESI.

+## Acknowledgements

+Galaxy Zoo: morphological classifications for 120,000 galaxies in HST legacy imaging, Willet et. al (2016)

+U-Net: Convolutional Networks for Biomedical Image Segmentation, Ronneberger et. al (2015)

+A Simple Framework for Contrastive Learning of Visual Representations, Chen et. al (2020)

+The galaxy-datasets GitHub repository created by Dr. Mike Walmsley, a prominent researcher involved in the Galaxy Zoo project: https://github.com/mwalmsley/galaxy-datasets

+I acknowledge Research Advanced Computing Services (RACS) at the University of Oregon for providing computing resources that have contributed to the research results reported within this project.
+URL: https://racs.uoregon.edu.